 However not everyone will be able to do this easily, most of us are no longer young.
 Well, perhaps I should rather say that most of us have a lot of life experience, right?

-Next exercise will be difficult!
+The next exercise will be difficult!
 So difficult that Jonathan tells me it can be done even when you sit down.
 This is to relax your neck and shoulder muscles.

 You know I am kidding, right?

-Seriously now: raise your left hand, place it behind your ear.
+Seriously now: raise your left hand, and place it behind your ear.
 Sit (or stand) straight.
 Turn your head to the left, eyes also looking as far to the left (behind) as possible.
 You will really feel the muscles of your neck and shoulder stretching!

-Repeat on the other side..
-The images below show the posture:
+Repeat on the other side… The images below show the posture:

-The next exercise will continue the series for neck muscles relaxation.
+The next exercise will continue the series for neck muscle relaxation.
 It will, again, be a very difficult exercise!
 You will have to raise and lower your head, then swing it left and right and finally bend it laterally left and right.
 Like below:

 Your eyes have a lot of delicate muscles which help shape and focus the eye.
 These muscles, kept for long periods of time in the same position (because you look closely at your work) will get tired.
 The solution?
 Quite simple.
 Stretch them.

 How do we stretch the eye muscles?
 Extremely simple: look somewhere in the distance.
-If you are in front of a window, look at the tree, or house, or street, whatever you see in the distance.
+If you are in front of a window, look at the tree, house, or street, whatever you see in the distance.
 Focus on that.
 Then look back close to you, at the window frame, or at the sewing machine, or at your hands.
 Move your focus a couple of times from the objects far away to the objects close by.

-If you do not have a window, or it is dark, no problem – look at the farthest corner of the room, most distant from you.
+If you do not have a window, or it is dark, no problem – look at the farthest corner of the room, the most distant from you.
 A distance of 5 – 6 meters (yards) is enough for your eye to change focus from “near” to “far”.
 You could also get up from what you are doing, make a couple of steps and while you are at it, perhaps perform some other exercises.